One second. That’s all it takes to turn your world upside down.

 - The direction in which the driver fled

 It can be difficult to remember these and other important details about the driver and vehicle immediately after the incident due to stress, anxiety and shock you may be experiencing.
 Some details may come to you in the moment, while others might be recalled well after the incident.
 It’s important to write any and all memories down as they come back to you.

 Step 4: Take photos and video

-Remember to take photos with your cell phone or a camera to document the scene of the accident and the damage that occurred before you leave.
-In hit-and-run cases, photo evidence can be valuable.
-If you’re unable to because you are hurt, ask someone else to do so for you.
+Before you leave the accident scene, remember to take photos with your cell phone or a camera to document the damage that occurred.
+In hit-and-run cases, photo evidence can be especially valuable.
+If you’re unable to take photos or video because you were hurt, ask someone else to do so for you.

 Step 5: Talk to witnesses

 In many hit and run cases, other drivers, pedestrians or passersby may have witnessed the accident and stopped to help.
 Ask them to stay so that the police officer can find out what they saw that you might have missed.
 Also, be sure to write down their name and contact information in case you need their testimony later on.